 The builder and designer will work with the client to gather all the information they need to provide a preconstruction estimate.
 This is a vital step.
 Poor planning during preconstruction inevitably leads to issues during the building phase that can and should be avoided.

 Many builders make use of a construction management software package that helps them keep track of their project from start to finish.
-Software best suited for the job typically are SaaS (Software as a Service), such as Buildxact, that offer at a low monthly price for a single platform that includes documentation, communications, customer details, supplier pricing, and tools for scheduling trades and engineers.
+Software best suited for the job typically are SaaS (Software as a Service), such as Buildxact, that offer at a low monthly price for a single platform that includes documentation, communications, customer details, dealer pricing, and tools for scheduling trades and engineers.
 The best software also integrates with financial software, simplifying cost estimating, quoting and invoicing.

 At the preconstruction phase, all notes regarding the customer and the job can be stored in an integrated customer management tool that forms part of the construction management software.
 Online customer portals like the one offered by Buildxact help the owner stay in the loop as the project progresses.